WARNING: My next guest will take you to the seedier side of town–down a dank, murky alley–a place I didn’t know I had the guts to go.

 Niamh O’Connor: You did.
 On the phone.
 You wouldn’t stop yammering.

-Kristi: Oh. (eye-squint) So this is how’s it’s gonna be, eh?
+Kristi: (squints eyes, does worst James Cagney voice) Oh, I see.
+So this is how’s it’s gonna be, eh?
 OK, I’ll tell ya.
 It’s the BBC My Story competition.
 I submitted.
 They posted it.
 It reached #1 in their Top Ten Most Liked.

 Niamh O’Connor: Oh yeah? (cool glare)

-Kristi: Yeah.
-Now your turn. (licks pencil, flips page) What do you like most about your work?
+Kristi: Yeah. (flips notepad page) This is fun!
+Now your turn.
+What do you like most about your work?

-Niamh O’Connor: Who wants to know? (stands, sound of wooden chair knocked over)
+Niamh O’Connor: Who wants to know? (stands suddenly, sound of her wooden chair knocked over)

 Niamh O’Connor: Thanks.
 I love the craft involved in stripping a sentence back to the absolute basics, to get the maximum hit.
 I love the language of crime.
 Passive it ain’t.